 I was therefore elated with the news this week that Comey had been fired.
 I was invited to speak on CNN International in two segments ( 1, 2) on Tuesday, and was obviously gleeful.
 But it turns out I was just about the only Democrat who was truly happy with the news.
 Almost instantaneously, Democratic politicians and commentators flooded the airways with statements denouncing the President’s dismissal of Comey.
 I felt, and still feel, that this reflexive “if he’s for it, I’m against it” response was misguided, both on the merits and as a matter of politics.

 First, on the merits.
 While between segments on CNN I got in a heated debate in the green room with former FBI agent Steve Moore, although I had largely agreed with him in our segment a few minutes earlier.
 Our disagreement was over his contention that Hillary Clinton should have been prosecuted.
-That belief, which prevails overwhelming in Republican and even some Democratic circles, is completely indefensible.
+That belief, which prevails overwhelmingly in Republican and even some Democratic circles, is completely indefensible.
 The reason is that the law that Clinton was accused of violating, 18 U.S.C.
-793 (e) and (f) of the Espionage Act does not apply to the facts.
+793 (e) and (f) of the Espionage Act, does not apply to the facts.
 As former military prosecutor and current U.S. Army Judge Advocate John Ford has explained, the law was designed to combat German espionage during World War I and has been narrowly interpreted since that time.
 In a 1941 US Supreme Court case, Gorin v.
 U.S., the law was interpreted to require a bad faith intent to benefit a foreign power and damage the national defense.
 The Espionage Act has been used only sparingly in the most egregious spying cases.
 But an even closer look at the statute reveals a further problem in this particular case: there is no parsing of the law that can possibly apply simply to sending, receiving or storing e-mails on a private server, activities no one ever imagined when the law was drafted 100 years ago.

 Dan Abrams did a great job last April analyzing the text of the law, but there’s more that can be said.
 Section 793(e) concerns the transmission of information relating to the national defense to someone not entitled to receive it, or retaining information and failing to deliver it to the person entitled to receive it.
 The first portion (sending information to someone who isn’t entitled to see it, like passing on secrets to a foreign agent) has never been alleged against Clinton, and the second (retaining info and not delivering it, like hiding someone’s mail) is also inapplicable.
 These provisions cover active espionage.
 So take a close look at 793(f), which is the only other section relied on in the search warrant obtained against Clinton on October 30.
 It covers a person who has information relating to the national defense who “through gross negligence permits the same to be removed from its proper place of custody or delivered to anyone in violation of his trust, or to be lost, stolen, abstracted, or destroyed.”
 That is the section most of the commentators have focused on, and the debate has been about “gross negligence” or the intent standard imposed by the Supreme Court in Gorin.
 But as far as I can tell, none have really looked closely at the word “removed.”